repowiserepowise

 A simple selection rule works well:

 If your team already has a docs site and wants a code intelligence layer underneath it, repowise can fit there too.
-Its public repo describes MCP tools for overview, context, risk, why, semantic search, dependency paths, dead code, and architecture diagrams.
-That is the part most docs tools never cover. (github.com)
+And if a hosted documentation product like DeepWiki or Swimm is also on your shortlist, the comparison hub has head-to-head pages for each.
+Its public repo describes ten flagship MCP tools: overview, context, symbol lookup, semantic search, why, risk, change-risk scoring, health, dead code, and one-call cited Q&A. That is the part most docs tools never cover. (github.com)

 FAQ